MikeHankinson/surfs_up/README.md

 Weather data was provided by W. Avy in the form of an sqlite file   ![Link](/hawaii.sqlite).

 ## Deliverables
-1. Determine the Summary Statistics of Temperature for the month of June (aggregated 201 - 201)
+1. Determine the Summary Statistics of Temperature for the month of June (aggregated 2010-2017) -- Table 1
-2. Determine the Summary Statistics of Temperature for December
+2. Determine the Summary Statistics of Temperature for December (aggregated 2010-2017) -- Table 2
-3. Additional Querry: Precipitation in 2016 on Oahu Island
+3. Additional Querry: Precipitation in 2016 on Oahu Island -- Fig. 1
-4. Additional Querry: Temperature in 2016 on Oahu Island
+4. Additional Querry: Temperature in 2016 on Oahu Island -- Fig. 2

-## Working Files

-## Data Files
-Located within this GitHub repository:
-1.

 ----------------------------------------------------------------------------------